 The operation of power plants results in emissions of mercury, acid gases and other air toxics.
-In 2011 the EPA published Mercury and Air Toxics Standards (MATS) for power plants, which replaces the prior federal Clean Air Mercury Rule (CAMR) and requires significant reductions in mercury, acid gases and other emissions.
-Companies impacted by the new standards will have up to three years, or four years with approval from a state environmental regulatory agency, and in certain limited circumstances up to five years, to comply.
-We have obtained approval from our state environmental regulatory agency and expect to be compliant with the new standards within four years.
+In 2012, the EPA's Mercury and Air Toxics Standards (MATS) for power plants became effective, which replaces the prior federal Clean Air Mercury Rule (CAMR) and requires significant reductions in mercury, acid gases and other emissions.
+Companies impacted by the new standards will have up to three years, or four years with approval from a state environmental regulatory agency, and in certain limited circumstances up to five years, from the effective date to comply.
+We have obtained approval from our state environmental regulatory agency and expect to be compliant with the new standards by April 2016.
 We continue to evaluate the new standards and believe that our related investment will be less than \$16.0 million.